-Vicki is the inaugural Executive Director of the Australasian Centre for Rail Innovation (ACRI).
+Vicki commenced in her role as Independent Director on 24 July 2017 and is the former Executive Director of the Australasian Centre for Rail Innovation (ACRI).
 Prior to this she was the Director for Transport Policy for the Australasian Railway Association (ARA).
 Her prime responsibility at the ARA was spearheading the campaign to successfully obtain radio spectrum vital for rail.

 Vicki's career background was at the senior executive level in the Commonwealth Government and she has over 26 years' experience in policy development and negotiation.

-Vicki brings to her role at ACRI extensive experience in policy development, market reform, standards development and research which will be highly beneficial in progressing ACRI's agenda.
+Vicki brings to her role on the Board of ACRI extensive experience in policy development, market reform, standards development and research which will be highly beneficial in progressing ACRI's agenda.